semantic-flow/sflo/documentation/principle.composability.md

 ### For Cross-Mesh References

 1. **Use absolute URIs** for references to external meshes
-2. **Prefer stable, canonical URIs** over temporary or redirect-based URLs
+2. **Prefer stable, canonical URIs** over temporary or redirect-based IRIs
 3. **Document external dependencies** for mesh consumers
 4. **Consider fallback strategies** for unavailable external resources